 Flu has arrived in the northeast with a vengeance.
 The City of Boston declared the flu epidemic a public health emergency.
 Perhaps someone you know has been sick with the flu.

 Influenza can be serious for anyone, but for a cancer patient, the stakes are higher.
 Read more

 Although swollen lymph nodes (also known as swollen glands) are usually a sign of an infection or inflammation, they can, very infrequently, be a sign of cancer or a rare disorder.

-Rachael Grace, MD, and Christopher Weldon, MD, PhD, co-directors of Dana-Farber/Children’s Hospital Cancer Center’s Node Assessment Program in Waltham, offer the following tips for families worried about “lumps and bumps” in their children.
+Rachael Grace, MD, and Christopher Weldon, MD, PhD, co-directors of Dana-Farber/Boston Children’s Cancer and Blood Disorders Center’s Node Assessment Program in Waltham, Mass., offer the following tips for families worried about “lumps and bumps” in their children.